textbook/textbook.github.io-source/content/polymer-and-divshot.md

-up to host from `~/Sites` That meant more tinkering with config files in `vi` (one day I will definitely learn more shortcuts than `!q`, aka *"get me out of here!"*, honest...) and another list item (I really don't like relying on things I don't understand, but this lists getting longer faster than I can keep up with it!)
+up to host from `~/Sites` That meant more tinkering with config files in `vi` (one day I will definitely learn more shortcuts than `!q`, aka *"get me out of here!"*, honest...) and another list item (I really don't like relying on things I don't understand, but this list's getting longer faster than I can keep up with it!)

 Next I needed somewhere to host it; [Divshot] offers free static site hosting